© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow on Huggate Wold, 460m WNW of western corner of Horsedale Plantation is a scheduled monument protected by Historic England under reference 1013858.
 View the official record →

-Bowl barrow on Huggate Wold is a Bronze Age funerary monument located on the Yorkshire Wolds near Horsedale Plantation.
+Bowl barrow on Huggate Wold is a Neolithic or Bronze Age funerary monument located on the Yorkshire Wolds near Horsedale Plantation.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013858.

 Bowl barrow on Huggate Wold, 460m WNW of western corner of Horsedale Plantation is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013858.